-- 1. Remove existing speed tap wire from the "HEAT" terminal on the IGC. - Connect the desired speed tap wire on the "HEAT" terminal on the IGC board.
+- 1. Remove existing speed tap wire from the "HEAT" terminal on the IGC. - 2.
+Connect the desired speed tap wire on the "HEAT" terminal on the IGC board.
 Make sure that the speed chosen delivers temperature rise within the rise range listed on the unit.
-"High" fan speed is for high static cooling only and must not be used for gas heating speed.
+"High" speed is for high static cooling only, and must not be used for gas heating.
+"High" blower speed is for high static cooling only and must not be used for gas heating speed.

-Cooling Fan Speed Set-up (Dehumidification feature not used) (Single Phase Models):
+Cooling Fan Speed Set-up (Dehumidification feature not used):